 ELF patient priorities project

-Help design patient-led guidance for healthcare professionals and patients.
+Help design patient-led information and guidance for healthcare professionals and patients.

-Patient Priorities is a new initiative in which patients advise on the development of guidance to address the needs of patients and inform healthcare professionals on areas where European level patient-centred information is lacking.
+Patient Priorities is an initiative in which patients advise on the development of guidance to address the needs of patients and inform healthcare professionals on areas where European level patient-centred information is lacking.

 - Lung cancer